PlabanKr/PlabanKr/README.md

 Hello there :wave:

-I'm Plaban, a full-stack developer(MERN Stack), open-source enthusiast, and a 3rd year student in computer science and engineering at VIT Bhopal.
+I'm Plaban, a full-stack developer(MERN Stack), open-source enthusiast, and a final year student in computer science and engineering at VIT Bhopal.
 I love to build projects.

 ### :briefcase: Skills